Installation

 Verify Installation

-After installing, verify the CLI is available:
+After scaffolding or installing, verify the CLI is available:

 npx skittles --help